 Private practice PT owners should get their ducks in a row.

 In addition to having a general understanding of industry trends, private practice clinic owners would be wise to take some time now to consider their options in terms of consolidation—before an offer appears on their doorstep.
-That way, you’ll have the opportunity to get clear about your goals for the future without the added pressure of needing to make a decision one way or another.
-According to Jannenga, if you’re a private practice PT, then you should get your financials in order; have a team of “trustworthy, business-savvy, and legal-minded individuals you can lean on” to help you evaluate potential deals; and know—at least—the following about yourself and your business:
+That way, they’ll have the opportunity to get clear about their goals for the future without the added pressure of needing to make a decision one way or another.

 - Your company’s valuation (i.e., its worth).